 Konly Benzner: Jackson Browne, your first record, your very first record came out in 1972, more than 40 years ago now…

 Jackson Browne: Yes, that’s right, my first record was also the first time I played with other musicians.
 I was pretty lucky because I met Russ Kunkel, the drummer, and Lee Sklar, the bassist, for example, who were already working with James Taylor at the time.
-I would have gone anywhere I could find work – but I didn’t know anything about recording, I didn’t know how to make a record, but I knew I needed someone to make it for me.
+I would have gone anywhere I might find work – but I didn’t know anything regarding recording, I didn’t know how to make a record, but I knew I needed someone to make it for me.
 I knew you needed a big name producer, some musicians, and those two…

 Then with the second album came David Lindley, who I knew before my first LP, so it was important for me that people were familiar to me.
 I mean, I can call someone and ask if they want to play my LP, my CD, but generally I like it like a band.